sogeuni/contents/abs/beyond-the-basic/typing-variables.md

 title: "9.2.
 Typing variables: **declare** or **typeset**"
 ---

-The _declare_ or _typeset_ [[internal#^BUILTINREF|builtins]], which are exact synonyms, permit modifying the properties of variables.
+The _declare_ or _typeset_ [[internal-commands-and-builtins#^BUILTINREF|builtins]], which are exact synonyms, permit modifying the properties of variables.
 This is a very weak form of the _typing_ [^1] available in certain programming languages.
 The _declare_ command is specific to version 2 or later of Bash.
 The _typeset_ command also works in ksh scripts.

 **declare/typeset options**